nicholasnikolov90/Flight-Reservation-System/server/README.md

 - is implemented with the models.py, views.py (this is actually the controller in django), and the view is implemented by the react front end.

+How the code fits the design:
+1. foreign key relationships in django are the method of implementing object oriented aggregation
+2. The Registered USer is an extension of User (Since it has the oneToOneField)
+3.